Inspirational and Educational

-Retail Companies for a zero waste shift:
+Retail Companies for a Zero Waste Shift

-Bee’s Wrap A plastic free cling style wrap made from cloth and beeswax.
+Bee’s Wrap A plastic-free cling style wrap made from cloth and beeswax.

-Simple Ecology Creates eco-friendly household goods, including reusable
+Simple Ecology Creates eco-friendly household goods, including reusable produce and shopping bags.

 Zero Waste Initiatives

-Zero Waste October A challenge designed for school children in northern California to learn about personal environmental impacts and discover alternatives in a fun, school wide experience for 31 days in October.
+Zero Waste October A challenge designed for school children in northern California to learn about personal environmental impacts and discover alternatives in a fun, school-wide experience for 31 days in October.

-Books, Periodicals and Videos
+Books, Periodicals, and Videos